 Wat Chai Watthanaram

 Though due to its location if you are limited on time and on bike best to give it a miss as it is 5 kilometers away from where a lot of the other temples are in the city center.

 This temple is certainly a popular choice for locals as well as international tourists.
-I loved watching all the ladies dressed up in traditional dresses taking photos.
+I loved watching all the ladies dressed up in traditional dresses and taking photos.

-Unlike many of the other temples which are often on people must-see in Ayutthaya lists, Wat Thammikarat is still a working temple.
+Unlike many of the other temples which are often on people’s must-see in Ayutthaya lists, Wat Thammikarat is still a working temple.

 Wat Phra Ram

-This is perfect if you are wanting a bit of relaxation or to simply appreciate the beauty of Ayutthaya without camera shutters clicking.
+This is perfect if you are wanting a bit of relaxation or simply appreciate the beauty of Ayutthaya without camera shutters clicking.

 Even though it is older than a lot of the other temples in Ayutthaya it has not received much attention in terms of upkeep.
-The central prang is okay, which makes for a gorgeous silhouette.
-Though unfortunately, the crypt is empty and lions which guard it are quite damaged.
+The central prang makes for a gorgeous silhouette.
+Though unfortunately, the crypt is empty and the lions that guard it are quite damaged.